Browse Results

 18th Century Japan: Culture and Society

-by C. Gerstle
+by C. Andrew Gerstle

 The period of Japanese history before the advent of industrialisation and modernism is of tremendous interest.
 The essays in this collection show a fascination with the social context behind the development of aesthetics, drama, language, art and philosophy, whether it be the world of the pleasure quarters or the Shogun's court.